Sarah-Bue/budget-buddy/README.md

 ### User Stories

 - As a user, I want to be able to track and categorize my expenses.
-- As a user, I want to be able to store my expense details in a Google Sheet for further processing.
+- As a user, I want to be able to store my expense details in Google Sheets for further processing.
 - As a user, I want to be able to view my expenses in a convenient format.
 - As a user, I want to be sure that my expense details are valid.
 - As a user, I want the program to be pleasant and engaging.